-Right now you can get 50% off an Amazon Prime membership if you receive government assistance.
+You can get an Amazon Prime membership for almost half off if you receive government assistance.
 Normally $12.99 monthly or $119 per year, an Amazon Prime membership is your ticket to some stellar benefits.
 You can even use SNAP EBT on Amazon for groceries in select states — free shipping included.

 - Free 2-day delivery